bchimborazo/504_serverless_functions/README.md

     - Select "Create"

 ### Azure Code Implementation
-- Once deployed in the inline code editor, copy and paste the code found in: azure/function_app.py
+- Once deployed, in the inline code editor, copy and paste the code found in: azure/function_app.py
 - Click "Get Function URL" and copy and past the "default (Function Key)" into a new browser tab
 - Upon hitting enter, you'll recieve a message saying: {"error": "'hba1c' is required."}
     - This message is telling us to enter a hba1c value in order to produce a result, to do this, add a question mark (?) to the end of the URL followed by your parameter and a value